HackYourFuture-CPH/teacher-curriculum/modules/develop-lesson-plan.md

 # Develop and execute lesson-plan

 **Learning goals**
+- Learn to scope learning objectives to fit within your students' levels and the lesson length
-- Learn how to develop a lesson-plan
+- Learn how to develop a lesson-plan based on your learning objectives
 - Evaluate the lesson-plan

 **Lesson Schedule**